smrnjeet222/matic-docs/docs/develop/network-details/full-node-binaries.md

-## Setup config files
+## Set up config files

-- Login to the remote machine / VM
+- Log in to the remote machine / VM
 - You will need to add a few details in the `config.toml` file.
-To open the `config.toml` file run the following command `vi ~/.heimdalld/config/config.toml`
+To open the `config.toml` file, run the following command `vi ~/.heimdalld/config/config.toml`

     Now in the config file you will have to change `Moniker` and add `seeds` information